xxulab/xxulab.github.io/index.md

 ### Support and Contact:

-Please For questions or comments regarding this website, please [contact us](xuxiaojun@jsut.edu.cn).
+For questions or comments regarding this website, please [contact us](email: xuxiaojun@jsut.edu.cn).

 Copyright © 2020 by the **xuxj** research lab.